Skip to content

-Step-by-step retirement planning guide for 2026.
-Calculate your retirement corpus, understand the 4% rule, choose the right accounts (401k, IRA, NPS), and build a plan that works.
+A step-by-step 2026 retirement planning guide: estimate your corpus, understand the 4 percent rule, choose accounts, and build a plan that works.

 Most people dramatically underestimate what they need for retirement.
 A common rule of thumb says you need "1 million dollars" — but depending on your lifestyle, location, and life expectancy, you might need half that or three times as much.